 In recent years, online gaming has emerged as the most popular and fastest growing consumer entertainment.
 The gaming industry has always been driven by marketing and technology innovation, and hardly a month passes before a new marketing concept or accessory is made available to the public.
 Its extreme profitability is why there are so many online sites where you can place bets, compete against other players, join in on games of chance and put real money on the line.
+Reputable platforms utilize the latest security system on the market, which is known as SSL encryption software to encrypt all the data that is sent between the players and the casino itself.
 Because of these facts, the gaming industry is often where the next breakthrough idea, promotional stunt or marketing innovation can be found.

 The iGaming industry is well known for using a wide variety of strategies and tactics when creating their customer acquisition and retention campaigns.
 One hot tactic right now is the use of celebrity endorsements and sports sponsorship to acquire new players, promote games, and keep players coming back.
 Some of the most recent campaigns have included Brazilian soccer mega start, Neymar Jr, becoming an ambassador with PokerStars.
 Similarly, Zlatan Ibrahimovic, the Swede soccer phenom has signed on to help promote BetHard.

 Paddy Power is perhaps one of the most famous iGaming companies – notorious for producing edgy, offensive and sometimes hilarious advertising.
 The Irish bookmaker, just like Platin Casino in Ireland, uses comedy to humanize and personalize their marketing campaigns to make them engaging and relatable for players – while also incorporating some rather out-of-the-box ideas.